Chamberlain (band)

-Chamberlain is an American indie rock band from Indianapolis and Bloomington, Indiana, United States, previously having been known as Split Lip.
+Chamberlain is an American indie rock band from Indianapolis and Bloomington, Indiana, previously known as Split Lip.
 They changed their name and their general sound away from post-hardcore punk in October 1995.
-The band split up in May 2000, but released several posthumous releases.
+The band split up in May 2000, reuniting in 2009 for occasional releases and performances.
+The band has been cited as a major influence for many following acts.

 History

-In 1995, Split Lip returned to Detroit to record "Fate's Got A Driver" and the summer of 1995 saw the band hit the road with Ohio's Colossus of the Fall and DC's Samuel.
+In 1995, Split Lip returned to Detroit to record "Fate's Got A Driver," and the summer of 1995 saw the band hit the road with Ohio's Colossus of the Fall and Washington, D.C.'s Samuel.
 It was during this month-long outing that the decision came to change the name and the direction of the band.
 By October 1995, the band was already playing shows under the name Chamberlain.
 Moore and Rubenstein returned to the studio in late 1995 and re-recorded the vocals and re-mixed the album, and Chamberlain was born.

 The band re-released the updated Fate's Got A Driver as Chamberlain in 1996, toured the US and Europe and took time out to record a new demo with acclaimed independent music producer Paul Mahern, much of which would go on to become The Moon My Saddle.
 After much courting by numerous major labels, the band were due to sign for Revolution Records, an imprint of Warner Music Group, but a signing freeze just before putting pen to paper thwarted them.

 The second Chamberlain studio album, "The Moon My Saddle," was recorded in the summer of 1998 at Echo Park Studios in Bloomington with producer Ray Martin and released later that year by Doghouse.
 The group continued performing for another two years, but without Snyder (briefly replaced by Stoll Vaughan, an intern at Echo Park during the recording of The Moon, My Saddle), Mead (replaced by Showermast/Red Devil, Blue Devil's Seth Greathouse) and Walker (replaced by Uvula's Wade Parish).
 During this time, a collection of demos recorded during rehearsals was compiled as their third album, Exit 263, and was released independently in 2000 through the band's management company, after being rejected from Doghouse.
 The band folded not long after that release, with members each going their separate ways and continuing to work on musical projects.